e2125/Robotics/README.md

 # Robotics
 Move robot with ps4 controller

-make sure the port the ps4 controller is alligned with the port in the code.
-Make sure you have enough energy in battery because without enough battery it can make it look like it has bluetooth errors.
+Make sure the port the hc-06 is alligned with the port in the code.
+Also check to see if you have enough energy in battery because without enough energy it can make it look like it has bluetooth errors.

+Requirements:
+windows computer
+arduino kit
+hc-06
+ps4 controller